Star Trek II: The Wrath of Khan: Development

 Bennett wrote his first film treatment in November 1980.
 In his version, titled The War of the Generations, Kirk investigates a rebellion on a distant world and discovers that his son is the leader of the rebels.
 Khan is the mastermind behind the plot, and Kirk and son join forces to defeat the tyrant.
-Bennett then hired Jack B. Sowards, an avid Star Trek fan, to turn his outline into a film-able script.
+Bennett then hired Jack B. Sowards, an avid Star Trek fan, to turn his outline into a filmable script.
 Sowards wrote an initial script before a writer's strike in 1981.
 Sowards' draft, The Omega Syndrome, involved the theft of the Federation's ultimate weapon, the "Omega system".
 Sowards was concerned that his weapon was too negative, and Bennett wanted something more uplifting "and as fundamental in the 23rd century as recombinant DNA is in our time", Minor recalled.
 Minor suggested to Bennett that the device be turned into a terraforming tool instead.
 At the story conference the next day, Bennett hugged Minor and declared that he had saved Star Trek.
 In recognition of the Biblical power of the weapon, Sowards renamed the "Omega system" to the "Genesis Device".

 By April 1981, Sowards had produced a draft that moved Spock's death to later in the story, because of fan dissatisfaction of the event after the script was leaked.
 Spock had originally died in the first act, in a shocking demise that Bennett compared to Janet Leigh's early death in Psycho.
-This draft had a twelve-page face-to-face confrontation between Kirk and Khan.
+This draft had a twelve-page face-to-face confrontation between Kirk and Khan inside the Genesis cave.
 Sowards' draft introduced a male character named Saavik.
 As pre-production began, Samuel A. Peeples, writer of the Star Trek episode "Where No Man Has Gone Before", was invited to offer his own script.
 Peeples' draft replaced Khan with two new villains named Sojin and Moray; the alien beings are so powerful they almost destroy Earth by mistake.
 This script was considered inadequate; the aliens resembled too closely the villains on a typical TOS (Star Trek: The Original Series) episode.
 Deadlines loomed for special effects production to begin (which required detailed storyboards based on a finished script), which did not exist.